calliste-ui/claude-skills-security-audit/README.md

 # Claude Skills — Calliste Domont
+Claude skill for security auditing of software, MCP servers, APIs and repositories using ISC2 CC framework.

 A curated collection of structured skills for Claude — built from real consulting and AI workflow practice.

-Each skill is a `SKILL.md` file that extends Claude's behavior for a specific domain: security auditing, learning diagnostics, software problem-solving, and more.

 ---